This Corporate Governance Report has been written with the Quoted Companies Alliance (“QCA”) Corporate Governance Code in mind.

-As part of its day-to-day operation and via new product development, the Group has a clear commitment to reduce its environmental footprint.
-The Company has established a cross-department and Group-wide team of enthusiasts, branded “Tristel Hive” tasked with finding ways for the Company to improve its sustainability profile.
+As part of its day-to-day operation and via new product development, the Group has a clear commitment to reduce its environmental footprint and improve its sustainability profile.
 During the year a number of activities were undertaken:

-• Consideration of the carbon profile of its key products and research into alternative and environmentally friendlier packaging options for the Company’s products.
+• Continued consideration of the carbon profile of its key products and research into alternative and environmentally friendlier packaging options for the Company’s products.

-• Minimising and recycling of paper, plastics, and food waste within all offices, alongside reuse and repurpose activities.
+• Continued minimising and recycling of paper, plastics, and food waste within all offices, alongside reuse and repurpose activities.

 • Staff activities designed to change mindsets and habits, leading to enhanced health and wellbeing and an environmentally friendly culture within the organisation.

 • Engagement of a sustainability and ESG consultant to assist with the setting of a clear pathway to zero carbon, starting in the 2022-23 financial year.

 The Group connects with the local community of its office locations, building relationships and giving support where appropriate.
 During the year the following activities were undertaken:

 • Support of local small businesses, particularly those struggling during the COVID-19 pandemic, wherever possible.